Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 This sample demonstrates a multi-tenant .NET Web App (MVC) application calling The Microsoft Graph from different Azure AD tenants.

+1. The web app allows the tenant admins to sign-up (and provision this app in their tenant) by signing them using [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet).
+1. The users of these signed-up tenants can then sign-in themselves and create a Todo list for themselves.
-1. The .Net client .NET Web App (MVC) application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token from Azure Active Directory (Azure AD):
+1. The application also uses the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet) to obtain a JWT access token from Azure Active Directory (Azure AD):
-2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.
+1. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph to fetch the signed-in user's details.

 ## How to run this sample

 To run this sample, you'll need:

->[!Note] If you want to run this sample on **Azure Government**, navigate to the "Azure Government Deviations" section at the bottom of this page.
+>[!Note] If you want to run this sample in a **National Cloud**, navigate to the ["National Cloud Deviations"](#national-cloud-deviations) section at the bottom of this page.
 >
 >
 >